NiclasKnecht/niclasknecht.github.io/content/research/terrorism_tourism.md

 *Preliminary draft not yet available*

-This paper will look at the effect the terrorist attacks in France in 2015 and 2016 had on the number of British tourists to France.
-The paper will use quarterly tourism outflow data for a carefully chosen sample of countries, before and after terrorism has occurred.
-Employing a synthetic control method it will look at the short- and long-run effects of these attacks.
+This paper examines the impact of the 2015 and 2016 terrorist attacks in France on the number of British tourists visiting the country.
+Using quarterly tourism outflow data from a select group of countries, both before and after the attacks, the study employs a synthetic control method to analyze the short- and long-term effects of these incidents.